VirtualBrainLab/vbl-docs/source/pinpoint/in_vivo_alignment.md

 `in vivo (yaw,pitch,spin) = (+0, -5, +0)`

-Please see [the MRI paper](https://www.nature.com/articles/s41467-018-04921-2) and the [reproducible ephys paper](https://www.biorxiv.org/content/10.1101/2022.05.09.491042v3) for additional details.
+Please see [Qiu 2018](https://www.nature.com/articles/s41467-018-04921-2) and the [reproducible ephys paper](https://www.biorxiv.org/content/10.1101/2022.05.09.491042v3) for additional details.

-### Needles transform
+### Dorr 2008 transform

-The Needles atlas transform is based on average MRI image from 40 p84 mice taken post-mortem but still in the skull.
+The Door 2008 atlas transform is based on average MRI image from 40 p84 mice taken post-mortem but still in the skull.
 The result was:

 `in vivo = (1.087 * ap, 1.000 * ml, 0.952 * dv)`

 `in vivo (yaw,pitch,spin) = (+0, -5, +0)`

-Please see [the MRI paper](https://pubmed.ncbi.nlm.nih.gov/18502665/) for details.
+Please see [Dorr 2008](https://pubmed.ncbi.nlm.nih.gov/18502665/) for details.

-### IBL Needles transform
+### IBL Dorr transform

-The IBL Needles atlas is the same transform without the pitch rotation.
+The IBL Dorr 2008 is the same transform without the pitch rotation.
 It is only included for legacy purposes and is not recommended.

 ## Non-Linear Transforms